nouhaerr/Minishell_1337/notes.md

 ->> FOR THE EXPANSION IN HEREDOC :
 	-> NONE -> expansion of the input.
 	-> "" oder '' -> no expansion.

+->> for signals in my heredoc :
+ .ctrl + d = go out of heredoc no less no more.